ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 ## Alternative way with Rust using std::simd

-You read that there are 2 ways to do SIMD programming with Rust, `std::arch` and `std::simd`, you only saw the first.
+Whilst there are two ways to do SIMD programming with Rust, `std::arch` and `std::simd`, so far you have only seen the first.
 What about `std::simd`?
 What would the equivalent program look like using that method?

 Here is the same program modified to use `std::simd`.
 Replace the functions in `average2.rs` with the following: